hopchouinard/Claraforge/why-it-works/META-FromChatToCode.md

 ## 0. Why This Matters

 Bright ideas die when the hand‑off is sloppy.
-Claraverse keeps Clara’s creativity where it shines—**vision, intent, structure**—and draws a hard line before code is written.
+Claraforge keeps Clara’s creativity where it shines—**vision, intent, structure**—and draws a hard line before code is written.
 Precision work belongs to specialists; Clara makes sure they start with blueprints, not guesswork.

 ---